Atlas7/react-tutorial/README.md

 PORT=3001 nodemon --debug server.js
 ```

-# A not on comments.json file
+# A note on comments.json file

 The file `comments.json` is a "fake" database (a JSON file) that changes from time to time - depending on user interaction with the web application.